FelipeAndrioli/VulkanApplication/README.md

 - [x] Single Buffer for Vertices and Indices
 - [x] Single Buffer for uniforms
 - [x] Empty Scene
-- [ ] Send Array of Materials to Shader
+- [x] Send Array of Materials to Shader
 	- [x] Send Array of Textures to Shader
-	- [ ] Send one array of textures/material and the index to be used per material
+	- [x] Send one array of textures/material and the index to be used per material
+- [ ] Mipmaps
+- [ ] Multisampling
 - [ ] Sort
 	- [ ] Objects per pipeline
 	- [ ] Meshes per material